zen-juen/AutoRemind/README.md

   - `send_session_reminder()`: send reminder email one day before respective sessions
   - `send_declaration_form()`: send health and travel (for COVID-19) declaration forms on the day of the session-

 These functions are then wrapped in `autoremind()`, which you can choose to control the sending of a certain type of emails e.g., if you only want to send one-day-prior reminders, set `send_reminders=True` and `send_forms` and `send_eligible` to False.
-Once you're happy with the customization, it is this exact chunk in `autoremind.py` that executes the sending.
+Once you're happy with the customization, you can execute the sending.
 ```
 autoremind(participants_list, silent=False, send_eligible=False, send_reminders=True, send_forms=False)
 ```